stefanescu/FasterDD2/README.md

 # FasterDD2
-Simple Darkest Dungeon 2 speed mod using MelonLoader Doesn't affect sound.
+Simple Darkest Dungeon 2 speed mod using MelonLoader.
+Doesn't affect sound.

 Using this for myself, thought i'd share.